emqx/emqx-docs/en_US/modules/http_authentication.md

 -  Authorization is successful: API returns 200 status code
 -  Ignore authorization: API returns 200 status code and response body is `ignore`

-## HTTP request information
+## HTTP Request Information

 HTTP API basic request information, configuration certificate, request header and retry rules.

 When publishing and subscribing authentication, EMQX will use the current client information to fill in and initiate the ACL authorization query request configured by the user, and query the authorization data of the client on the HTTP server.

-## superuser request
+## Superuser Request

 First check whether the client is a super user.
-If the client is a super user, the ACL query will be skipped.
+If the client is a superuser, the ACL query will be skipped.

 ```bash
 # etc/plugins/emqx_auth_http.conf